lachlanmcdonald/mock-storage/README.md

 __mock-storage__ is a implementation of [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API), primarily intended for use in testing/developing code in non-browser environments (where that API is not available, i.e. [localStorage])

 __mock-storage__ intends to be side-effect compatible with browser environments, with support for utilising internal methods on the Web Storage instances.
+This allows __mock-storage__ to be used in environments where you may not have complete control or visibility over what or how your storage is being accessed.

 ## Usage